coffeemug/ankify/README.md

 - `Ctrl-u` - sync with the server
 - `Ctrl-c` - quit

+When in `<->` mode:
+- `Ctrl-h` to pick the handle type (concept, word, or none).
+Adds the appropriate label to the field (e.g. `[concept handle]` or `[word]`)

+Wehn on `Pronunciation/mnemonics` steps:
+- `Ctrl-i` to enter image search mode.
+This mode integrates with google images to quickly find images for mnemonics to add them to the card.
+Requires iTerm (for images support in the terminal).
+- When done with image mode, hit `Ctrl-i` again.

 # Caveat

 Currently the program depends on note types that don't exist in Anki